-As fate would have it 25 years later in 1999, he met Panos Mitsiopoulos the current president of HABF while on a visit to Greece, and contributed to helping get the ball rolling with the National Team by setting up the first meeting between HABF and MLB International in New York the following year.
+In 1999 while on a visit to Greece, he met Panos Mitsiopoulos the current president of HABF, and contributed to helping get the ball rolling with the National Team by setting up the first meeting between HABF and MLB International in New York the following year.

 In 2016, John rounded the bases by becoming a coach for Hellas Baseball.

 Rye Pothakos is a current coach and scout for the Hellas National Baseball Team.

 He is a Canadian of Greek heritage and his grandparents were from Sparta and Peloponnesus.

 Rye played minor and senior baseball in his hometown of Thunder Bay, Ontario in Canada.
 He has 30 yrs of experience in baseball at the collegiate and professional level in various positions from coach, GM, scout as well as player personnel director for teams such as Thunder Bay Whiskey Jacks (NL), Elmira Pioneers (NEL), Regina Cyclones (PL), and Saskatoon Yellow Jackets (WMBL).